Treating annular tear symptoms

-Annular tears are fissures or ruptures of the fibrous outer wall (annulus fibrosus) of an intervertebral disc.
+Annular tears are ruptures of the tough outer wall of a spinal disc.
 This is also another way to refer to a herniated disc, which is a common degenerative spine condition among people who are middle-aged or older.
-Over the years, the anatomical components of the spine are subjected to a wide range of stress-inducing movement, while simultaneously supporting most of the body’s weight.
-Through the normal aging process, intervertebral discs, which are made up of an outer wall and a gel-like inner core, begin to lose water content and become brittle.
+The spine is subjected to a wide range of stress-inducing movement over time, while simultaneously supporting most of the body’s weight.
+Through the normal aging process, discs made up of an outer layer and a gel-like center begin to lose water content and become brittle.

 More often than not, symptoms associated with annular tears can be managed conservatively.
 There are many conservative treatment methods available, including:

-When conservative treatment is not enough
+When conservative treatment is not enough for an annular tear